Millionsfrost/N.Y.A-NSFW-Modlist-Skyrim/Sandland-Fallout-4-SFW.md

 - Vault 111 , right where the Elevator is, is a Sliver chest behind a Fallen Tree.
 It has the Univeral Workbench Items.
 Please get them they will help you with Ammo Crafting, Outfit crafting and accessing Modded Guns/Armors that cannot be found in the World.

-## Warning: For the CRP Overhaul

-- Never move any of the Plugins!

-- New Mods Esps/Esls always go above Better Locational Damage.esp, never underneath.

-- Do not add any new Mods to the Overworld such as new Quests or Locations.
-All the Mods i added have PRP and Previs Patches.
-99% of Mods in the Quest and New Location Section are incompatible with CRP.
-I will add more over Time if they get patched!!!!!!

 ## Buttons